polyipseity/information/general/root cause analysis.md

 # root cause analysis

-RCA can be decomposed into {{4 steps}}: {{problem, trace, label, and graph}}.
+RCA can be decomposed into {@{4 steps}@}: {@{problem, trace, label, and graph}@}.

-1. problem ::: Identify and describe the problem clearly.
+1. problem ::@:: Identify and describe the problem clearly.
-2. trace ::: Establish a timeline from a normal situation to the problem.
+2. trace ::@:: Establish a timeline from a normal situation to the problem.
-3. label ::: Distinguish between the root causes and other casual factors.
+3. label ::@:: Distinguish between the root causes and other casual factors.
-4. graph ::: Establish a [casual graph](casual%20graph.md) from the root causes to the problem.
+4. graph ::@:: Establish a [casual graph](casual%20graph.md) from the root causes to the problem.

 ## references